 #01 delicious track ＠ CITYSHOP

 PIZZA Synichi Yamamoto & Intercity-Express

-With a combination of a universal structure, acid techno music, motion graphics, and a concept featuring layered audio tracks, “delicious track” is the very introduction track, welcoming users to the world of Synthetic Landscapes.
+With a combination of a universal structure, acid techno music, motion graphics, and a concept featuring layered audio tracks, “delicious track” is introduction track, welcoming users to the world of Synthetic Landscapes.

 °F & Intercity-Express